winnpixie/guardian-aottg/README.md

         - HoldForBladeTrails - Allows your blade trail to be seen when you're readying an attack, rather than only once you swing.
         - Interpolation - Makes maneuvering around maps appear much smoother.
         - ReelOutScrollSmoothing - Makes scroll-wheel reel-out a viable option, it's literally magic and I don't understand how RiceCake did it.
+        - OpacityOfOwnName - Change the name-tag opacity of yourself.
-        - OpacityOfOwnName/OpacityOfOtherNames - Change name-tag opacity of others and/or yourself to possibly improve visibility or PVP difficulty.
+        - OpacityOfOtherNames - Change the name-tag opacity of others.
         - DirectionalFlares - Fire flares towards your cursor position instead of straight up.
             - I stole this one right out of Expedition Mod, #SorryNotSorry.
         - SuicideMessage - Display a custom message in the kill-feed when you press your Suicide/Reset key.